10xcodecamp/node-js-lessons/regex-test-cases.md

 -  Followed by 0 or more of any character (back of local-part)
 -  Followed by the @ symbol
 -  Followed by 1 letter or number (front of domain name)
--  Followed by 1 or more “word” characters or dashes (back of domain name)
+-  Followed by 1 or more letters, numbers, underscores, or dashes (back of domain name)
 -  Followed by a period
 -  Followed by 2 or more letters (top level domain)
 -  And the regex is case insensitive